goharbor/harbor/docs/1.10/install-config/harbor-ha-helm.md

 weight: 40
 ---

-You can deploy Harbor on Kubernetes via helm to make it highly available.
+You can deploy Harbor on Kubernetes via Helm to make it highly available.
 In this way, if one of the nodes on which Harbor is running becomes unavailable, users do not experience interruptions of service.

+The Helm chart for Harbor is maintained at https://github.com/goharbor/harbor-helm.

 ## Prerequisites